WordPress/gutenberg/packages/block-editor/src/components/responsive-block-control/README.md

   - **viewports:** (`Array`) - an array of viewport `Object`s, each with an `id` and `label` property.

 An optional render function (prop) used to render the controls for the _responsive_ settings.
-If not provioded, by default, responsive controls will be _automatically_ rendered using the component returned by the `renderDefaultControl` prop.
-For _complete_ control over the output of the responsive controls, you may return a suitable component here which will be rendered when the control group is in "responsive" mode.
+If not provided, by default, responsive controls will be _automatically_ rendered using the component returned by the `renderDefaultControl` prop.
+For _complete_ control over the output of the responsive controls, you may return a component here and it will be rendered when the control group is in "responsive" mode.

 ```jsx
 const renderResponsiveControls = (viewports) => {